 5) Netherlands

-The Netherlands is ranked fifth for GII, with a score of 0.025.
-This country has a maternal mortality rate of five maternal deaths per 100,000 live births and an adolescent birth rate of 2.8 births per 1,000 girls; 39.1 percent of the Netherlands’ parliamentary seats are held by women; 89.8 percent of Dutch women have received secondary education; and 62.4 percent of women participate in the labor force, compared to 71.3 percent of men.
+The Netherlands is ranked fifth for GII, with a score of 0.013.
+This country has a maternal mortality rate of four maternal deaths per 100,000 live births and an adolescent birth rate of 1.9 births per 1,000 girls; 39.1 percent of the Netherlands’ parliamentary seats are held by women; 91.1 percent of Dutch women have received secondary education; and 64.1 percent of women participate in the labor force, compared to 73.1 percent of men.

 Did you know?

 The Netherlands is one of a handful of countries that have adopted a feminist foreign policy, meaning equal rights and equality are the main focus of all aspects of Dutch foreign policy.
-The country is the fifth biggest donor to UNFPA core funding.
+The country was the fourth biggest donor to UNFPA core funding in 2023.

 How do other countries score?

-The remaining top 10 countries for GII are Finland in sixth place, Singapore in seventh place, Iceland in eighth place, Luxembourg in ninth, and Belgium in tenth.
+The remaining top 10 countries for 2023 GII are Finland in sixth place, Iceland in seventh, Singapore and Belgium in shared eighth place, Austria in 10th, and France in 11th.

-The 10 countries with the worst GII scores are, in descending order, Mauritania, Sierra Leone, Haiti, Liberia, Chad, Central African Republic, Afghanistan, Nigeria, Papua New Guinea, and Yemen, which is ranked last among countries with available data.
+The 10 countries with the worst GII scores are, in descending order, Guinea, Mali, Haiti, Guinea-Bissau, Liberia, Afghanistan, Chad, Somalia, Nigeria, and Yemen, which is ranked last among countries with available data.
+These countries also have some of the world’s highest fertility rates as a result of women having no say over their bodies and lives.

 How does the U.S. rank for gender equality?

-The United States is unfortunately pretty far down the list for GII, in 44th place.
-The U.S. has a high maternal mortality rate for a high-income country, with 19 deaths per 100,000 live births.
-It also has a relatively high adolescent birth rate, at 16 births per 1,000 girls.
-Women hold only 27 percent of congressional seats, and just 55.2 percent of women aged 15 and older participate in the labor force, compared to 66.4 of men.
-The U.S. scores highly for education, however, with 96.5 percent of women having received secondary education.
+The United States is unfortunately pretty far down the list for GII, in 45th place.
+The U.S. has a high maternal mortality rate for a high-income country, with 21 deaths per 100,000 live births.
+It also has a relatively high adolescent birth rate, at 13.1 births per 1,000 girls.
+Women hold only 28.2 percent of congressional seats, and just 57.3 percent of women aged 15 and older participate in the labor force, compared to 68.1 percent of men.
+The U.S. scores highly for education, however, with 97.9 percent of women having received secondary education.

 Celebrate achievements, keep pushing for change

-This International Women’s Day, let’s celebrate the countries that are investing in and prioritizing women’s rights domestically and around the world.
-Let’s also call on world leaders everywhere to support gender equality and SRHR and ensure women and girls in all countries are no longer left behind.
+Let’s celebrate the countries that are investing in and prioritizing women’s rights domestically and around the world, while calling on world leaders everywhere to support women’s rights and reproductive health and rights, and to ensure that the most disadvantaged women and girls are no longer left behind.
+Empowering women and girls is key to the achievement of the SDGs and a healthier, happier, safer future for all of humanity.